codelucas/shorten.tv/README.md

 `supervisor` instances to serve up our application.
 (More descriptive details to come soon)!

-Written by Lucas Ou-Yang -- http://codelucas.com
+Written by Lucas Ou -- http://lucasou.com

-If you have any questions, don't hesitate to [contact me](http://codelucas.com).
+If you have any questions, don't hesitate to [contact me](http://lucasou.com).